 The pre-hearing conference is not a settlement conference.
-The Hearing Officer and/or the Commissioner (or Advocate) is not authorized to negotiate settlements in actions authorized by Food and Agricultural Code (FAC) sections 12999.5, 15204, 15204.5; or Business and Professions Code (BPC) section 8617.
+The Commissioner (or County Advocate) is not authorized to negotiate settlements in actions authorized by Food and Agricultural Code (FAC) sections 12999.5, 15204, 15204.5; or Business and Professions Code (BPC) section 8617.
+For example, the fine classification and amount are not negotiable in the pre-hearing conference.